gotchoices/MyCHIPs/doc/Protocol.md

 ## MyCHIPs Protocol Description 1.0 (draft)
-March 2021
+July 2021

 ### TODO
-- Finish consensus state diagram
-- Show message class/object diagrams for each protocol
+- Show message class/object diagrams for each protocol?
-- Expand state machines to handle retries
+- Expand state machines to handle retries?
--

 ### Overview ([TL;DR](#network-assumptions "Skip to the meat"))
 As the project began, it was difficult to attempt a top-down design of the system.